jadianes/data-science-your-way/README.md

 We will use real-world datasets, and we will build some real data products.
 This will help us to quickly transfer what we learn here to actual data analysis situations.

-If your are interested in Big Data products, then you might find interesting our series of [tutorials on using Apache Spark and Python](https://github.com/jadianes/spark-py-notebooks).
+If your are interested in Big Data products, then you might find interesting our series of [tutorials on using Apache Spark and Python](https://github.com/jadianes/spark-py-notebooks) or [using R on Apache Spark (SparkR)](https://github.com/jadianes/spark-r-notebooks).

 ## Tutorials